Buffer overflow: Barriers to exploitation

 Manipulation of the buffer, which occurs before it is read or executed, may lead to the failure of an exploitation attempt.
 These manipulations can mitigate the threat of exploitation, but may not make it impossible.
 Manipulations could include conversion to upper or lower case, removal of metacharacters and filtering out of non-alphanumeric strings.
-However, techniques exist to bypass these filters and manipulations; alphanumeric shellcode, polymorphic code, self-modifying code and return-to-libc attacks.
+However, techniques exist to bypass these filters and manipulations, such as alphanumeric shellcode, polymorphic code, self-modifying code, and return-to-libc attacks.
 The same methods can be used to avoid detection by intrusion detection systems.
 In some cases, including where code is converted into Unicode, the threat of the vulnerability has been misrepresented by the disclosers as only Denial of Service when in fact the remote execution of arbitrary code is possible.

 Practicalities of exploitation

 In real-world exploits there are a variety of challenges which need to be overcome for exploits to operate reliably.
-These factors include null bytes in addresses, variability in the location of shellcode, differences between environments and various counter-measures in operation.
+These factors include null bytes in addresses, variability in the location of shellcode, differences between environments, and various counter-measures in operation.